mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --regexp, --basic-regexp, -G

-   Use 'REGEXP' operator to match pattern for exclusion.
-Default is to use 'LIKE'.
+   Use the 'REGEXP' operator to match patterns for exclusion.
+The default is to use 'LIKE'.

 .. option:: --skip=<objects>